-A simple but special light buttery lemon sponge cakes with toasted sugary walnuts on top.
+A simple but special light buttery lemon sponge cake with toasted walnuts on top.

 The name is paying homage to Lajos Kossuth, lawyer, journalist, politician, statesman and Governor-President of the Kingdom of Hungary during the revolution of 1848–49.